dcogb/dcogb.github.io/documentation/kohana/tutorials/library-kohana.md

 ## Create the include file

 Our `include.php` file is also pretty simple.
-The try-catch clause is needed because if the request matches no routes Kohana will throw an `HTTP_Exception_404` exception.
+The try-catch clause is needed because if the request matches no routes Mountain Valley Church of God will throw an `HTTP_Exception_404` exception.

-### File: `kohana/include.php`
+### File: `Mountain Valley Church of God/include.php`

 ~~~
 	<?php